brilliantlabsAR/docs/frame/building-apps.md

 ### Bluetooth library

-The bluetooth module of frameutils can be used to communicate with Frame from any Python desktop app.
+The Bluetooth module of frameutils can be used to communicate with Frame from any Python desktop app.
 It makes use of [Bleak](https://github.com/hbldh/bleak) under the hood.

 ```python
 import asyncio
 from frameutils import Bluetooth

 async def main():
     bluetooth = Bluetooth()